 Going forward with the app, I would like to make the sound modulation better as the current sound becomes a whine when put up to higher frequencies.
 I would also expand the button area to encompass more of the screen.
 I would also like to add multiple frequencies that the user can choose from instead of modulating a single sound.
 Lastly, the app should tack study time and give a report based on the persons study habits and give advice to study more, study less or invite the user to get a different app if they are using it for sleeping.

 Artist’s Statement: We were inspired by the Ocarina from the Legend of Zelda game, Ocarina of Time.
 The one we made has twelve holes instead of the game’s one which has 8.
 We also tried to make the object look like it was sculpted in a 3D Program and left it with a geometric outer form.
 The geometric outer form provides a more exact shape for 3D printers to use and is a variation on the classic form.
+We split the model into two in order to print the Ocarina more easily, due to the fact that 3D printers cannot easily print at a 90-degree angle.
+We liked the idea of creating a usable object instead of an artistic sculpture.
+The Proto-Ocarina will hopefully be playable; however, it will likely sound like a kazoo because of itsconstruction material and the inaccuracy of the modeling program.
+The 12-hole ocarinas are designed to work on a pentatonic scale and would sound good no matter what notes are played.
+Unfortunately, the Proto-Ocarina will likely be off-key.

 Model: